aproskam/Front-End2-201415/README.md

 - Namespace
 - Self Invoking Anonymous Function

-5 best pratices for JavaScript:
+Best pratices for JavaScript:

 1. Get your APP structere on paper before you start coding!
 2. Use logic names
-3. Use CamelCase
+3. Use camelCase
-4.
+4. Don't use jQuery
-5.
+5. Using comments can be handy
+6. Namespaces are a must in big projects(modules)
+7. Make use of a Utils(lazy coders)
+8. Offline-First